Techbrunch/ember-cli-tag-manager/README.md

 export default Ember.Route.extend({
   redirect: function() {
-    this.send('closeModals'); // This will fire an event off to Google. this.transitionTo('news'); // This will fire a pageview off to Google, Facebook, Inspectlet and Optimizely.
+    this.send('closeModals'); // This will fire an event off to Google. this.transitionTo('news'); // This will fire a pageview off to Google, Bing, Facebook, Inspectlet and Optimizely.
   }
 });
 ```